MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-features-limitations.md

 ## General limitations

-* Dataflows are not available for U.S. Government DoD customers.
+* Dataflows may not be available for all U.S. Government DoD customers.
 Feature parity across government environments can be found in the [Power BI feature availability for government](../../enterprise/service-govus-overview.md#power-bi-feature-availability) article.
 * Deleted datasources aren't removed from the dataflow datasource page.
 This is a benign behavior and doesn't impact the refresh or editing of dataflows.
 In **[Lineage View](../../collaborate-share/service-data-lineage.md)**, deleted data sources appear as lineage for a dataflow.
 * Deleted datasources  will still appear in the Setting page in the gateway drop-down.
 * *Depth* equates to dataflows linked to other dataflows.
 The current maximum depth is 32.